 - Welcome Dinner at Savoy Restaurant

-Led by a local architect, we begin our day with a walking tour of cutting edge Helsinki architecture.
-It includes visits to Kamppi (the Chapel of Silence) with its curved shape, the Temppeliaukion Church, the famous ‘Rock Church’ designed by Timo and Tuomo Suomalainen in 1968 and 1969, the state-of-the-art music venue Musiikkitalo, and Oodi – the new Helsinki Central Public Library.
+Led by a local architect, we take a walking tour of cutting-edge Helsinki architecture with visits to Kamppi (the Chapel of Silence) with its curved shape, the Temppeliaukion Church, the famous ‘Rock Church’ designed by Timo and Tuomo Suomalainen in 1968 and 1969, the state-of-the-art music venue Musiikkitalo, and Oodi – the new Helsinki Central Public Library.

-We are introduced to the grandfather of Finnish architecture and design, Alvar Aalto.
+We are introduced to the life and work of the grandfather of Finnish architecture and design, Alvar Aalto.
 This iconic Finn served in the Finnish Civil war in 1918 whilst in the midst of his architecture studies.
 In the early 1920s, he began his architecture career, following the styles of classicism and functionalism.
 He then went through an experimental period and began designing building interiors.
 He became increasingly successful, inventing the widely used three-legged stool, and introducing the patented bent wood manufacturing process.
 Aalto’s designs include libraries in Russia, theatres in Germany and churches in Italy.
 Later in his career he was commissioned for key projects in Helsinki such as Finlandia Hall, a key landmark that we visit this morning.
 Constructed in 1971, the congress and events centre is a modernist building featuring a tower with a high empty space for better acoustics (hidden from guests by a latticed ceiling).
-The interior of the building is a tribute to Aalto’s attention to detail.

-Tonight, we enjoy a welcome meal at the Savoy Restaurant, the 80-year-old museum-like restaurant which bears the hallmark of Alvar Aalto and his then newly founded design brand Artek, looking over the rooftops of Helsinki.
+Tonight, we enjoy a welcome dinner at the Savoy Restaurant, the 80-year-old museum-like restaurant which bears the hallmark of Alvar Aalto and his then newly-founded design brand Artek, looking over the rooftops of Helsinki.
 The restaurant’s best-known interior design detail is the Savoy Vase – the famous undulating vase whose first models were created in 1936 – designed by Alvar and his wife Aino Aalto.
+In 2020 Ilse Crawford and her eponymous studio worked with Artek to carry out a sensitive revamp of this notable restaurant.
 (Overnight Helsinki) BD

-- Iittala & Arabia Design Centre and Design Lab: meet artists
+- Iittala & Arabia Design Centre and Design Lab

 Today we meet Harri Koskinen, who established his design studio, Friends of Industry Ltd. in Helsinki in 1998.
 In his work Koskinen focuses mainly on product design, though his studio also offers concept design and exhibition architecture.
 Koskinen’s impressive list of clients includes companies such as Artek, Design House Stockholm, Iittala, Magis, Issey Miyake, Montina, Muji, Panasonic, Seiko Instruments, Swarovski and Venini.
-In 2004, he received the Italian Compasso d’Oro Award for the Muu chair designed for Montina.
+Koskinen has received prestigious awards for his works, including the Compasso d’Oro Award 2004 for his Muu chair, the Torsten and Wanja Söderberg Prize 2009, the Wallpaper Design Award for his Sofabed in 2010, and the Kaj Franck Design Prize 2014.
 Koskinen’s works have been presented in numerous exhibitions all over the world.
 His Block lamp for Design House Stockholm (1996) is included in the collection of MoMA.
 He also has works in the permanent collections of the Design Museum in Helsinki and in the Chicago Athenaeum: Museum of Architecture and Design.
 Koskinen’s recent productions include an incense holder for Lisn, OMA tableware for Arabia and men’s underwear for Black Horse.
+Since 2012, Koskinen has been the Design Director of Iittala.

-We continue our exploration of Finnish design with a visit to the Marimekko Outlet, to see the world class Marimekko print-designed clothes, textiles and interior design pieces.
-Following our visit to the Marimekko Outlet, we have lunch at the newly refurbished Maritori Restaurant.
+We continue our exploration of Finnish design with a visit to Marimekko, to see the world class Marimekko print-designed clothes, textiles and interior design pieces.
+Following our visit to the Marimekko we have lunch at the refurbished Maritori Restaurant.

 In the surrounding area, we observe the participatory architectural planning in residential suburb of Arabianranta.
 Literally ‘the coast or shoreline of Arabia’, this extraordinary old mixed industrial and residential precinct gained its name long before the Arabia ceramics factory, the largest ceramics centre in Europe, was built there.
 The name Arabia, or rather, ‘Arabian ja Kaanaan maa’ (the land of Arabia and Canaan) is already found in 18th-century documents whereas the Arabia factory was not founded until 1871.